-Factor NT EPA Objective Inherent Impacts Mitigation Measures to Address Impacts Proposed Regulatory Mechanisms for Ensuring Mitigation Predicted Outcome to Meet EPA Objective contamination Creation of new landforms (WSD) leading to altered surface water flows Liberation of leachates from TSF (before tailings relocated to pit) or waste dumps leading to AMD Ineffective rehabilitation Positioning of existing tailings material which will result in reduction of waste landforms Water treatment plant to treat all existing AMD contaminated water on site before being discharged environmental quality can be met Aquatic Ecosystems Protect aquatic ecosystems to maintain the biological diversity of flora and fauna and the ecological functions they perform.
-Discharging Mine Affected Water to Mt Bundey Creek Increased salinity and/or acidity in Mt Bundey Creek affecting aquatic ecosystem health Increased metal concentrations in Mt Bundey Creek affecting aquatic ecosystem health Poor fish condition, as well as low abundance and diversity due to water quality Treatment of all mine affected water prior to discharge (quality of water to be aligning to SSTVs) Implementation and maintenance of all surface water runoff via bunds and drains to ensure all water is captured and treated before going off site Surface water monitoring program and Site Specific Trigger Values (SSTVs) Placement of tailings in the pit which will result in TSF removed from surface thus reducing any AMD runoff into the creeks Water Management Plan (including sampling of creeks and assessing Aquatic ecosystem health) Biodiversity Management Plan Annual MMP Site Specific Trigger Values and water quality values Water Treatment Plant The results from the May 2017 (GHD 2018) aquatic sampling indicated that water quality in Mount Bundey Creek is of poorest quality around TSF2.
-Removal of tailings material and an rehabilitation of facility as well as a water treatment plant is likely to improve the quality of water runoff and discharge into the creek Water quality results to meet SSTVs Based on risk assessment results, the risks associated with aquatic ecosystems have been identified.
-This means that ongoing
+Objective Impacts Regulatory Mechanisms for Ensuring Mitigation Objective landforms (WSD and TSF) leading to altered surface water flows Liberation of leachates from TSF or waste dumps leading to AMD Ineffective rehabilitation material which will result in more benign waste landforms Water treatment plant to treat all existing AMD contaminated water on site before being discharged Aquatic Ecosystems Protect aquatic ecosystems to maintain the biological diversity of flora and fauna and the ecological functions they perform.
+Discharging Mine Affected Water to Mt Bundey Creek Increased salinity and/or acidity in Mt Bundey Creek affecting aquatic ecosystem health Increased metal concentrations in Mt Bundey Creek affecting aquatic ecosystem health Poor fish condition, as well as low abundance and diversity due to water quality parameters that are potentially ecotoxic Treatment of all mine affected water prior to discharge (quality of water to be aligning to SSTVs) Implementation and maintenance of all surface water runoff via bunds and drains to ensure all water is captured and treated before going off site Surface water monitoring program and Site Specific Trigger Values (SSTVs) Reprocessing of tailings which will result in a more benign TSF thus reducing any AMD runoff into the creeks Water Management Plan (including sampling of creeks and assessing Aquatic ecosystem health) Biodiversity Management Plan Annual MMP Site Specific Trigger Values (ANZECC 90%) Water Treatment Plant The results from the May 2017 (GHD 2018) aquatic sampling indicated that water quality in Mount Bundey Creek is of poorest quality around TSF2.
+Reprocessing of tailings material and an upgraded facility as well as a water treatment plant is likely to improve the quality of water runoff and discharge into the creek Water quality results to meet SSTVs Based on risk assessment results, the risks associated with aquatic ecosystems have been identified.
+This means that ongoing management and monitoring for these factors will enable a reasonably acceptable level of impact